sandeshjung/Machine-Learning-Foundation/00_Mathematical_foundation/README.md

 ### 1. Core Concepts

 - **Scalars**
-    - A scalar is a single numerical value.
+    - A scalar is a single number, often used to represent magnitude, measurement, or a parameter.
     - Representation:
         - Python: Standard Numbers (e.g., `5`, `3.14`, etc.).
         - NumPy: 0-dimensional `ndarray` (e.g., `np.array(5)`).